|

 King was also vulgar, arrogant, and a heavy drinker,

-terrible reputation for chasing skirts
+with a terrible reputation for chasing skirts (he is alleged to have

-the wife of a subordinate during a formal dinner.)
-However, after the sinking of Reuben James, he pledged to abstain from alcohol
+dinner.)
+However, after the sinking of Reuben James, he

-is thought that he fell off the wagon only two or three times during
+for the duration, and it is thought that he fell off the wagon

-war.
-He was also, in common with many other brilliant men, a poor
+common with many other brilliant men, a poor delegator.
+In spite

 administrator and made a great contribution towards winning the